The default route is being routed to the VPN in AWS Client VPN.

 The following is an explanation by AI (DYOR)

-TunnelCrack, which was announced in August 2023, refers to a group of fundamental vulnerabilities in the routing process of VPN clients.
-The following two types of attacks are at the core of the vulnerability:14
+The TunnelCrack, disclosed in August 2023, refers to a set of fundamental vulnerabilities lurking in the routing process of VPN clients.
+The following two types of attacks are particularly central to this vulnerability.14

 LocalNet attack (CVE-2023-36672)

-• Injecting fake local network routes via malicious access points
+• Injecting a fake local network route via a malicious access point.

 • CVSS score 6.8 (medium risk)

-• Intercepting traffic at the initial connection stage
+• Intercept traffic during the initial connection phase

 • CVSS score 7.4 (high risk)

-Using this is a double-edged sword in terms of the TunnelCrack vulnerability.
+Using it is a double-edged sword in terms of TunnelCrack vulnerabilities.

-• Disables local network traffic isolation, exposing vulnerability to LocalNet attacks
+• Disabling the isolation of local network traffic exposes a vulnerability to LocalNet attacks.

 • However, encrypted communications such as HTTPS are protected.1

-• OpenVPN officialFlagging is recommended, but it is not a complete solution4
+• OpenVPN officialThey recommend using the flag, but state that it is not a complete solution.4

-• A successful attack requires a connection to a malicious network2
+• The success of an attack requires "connection to a malicious network."2

-• Problems become apparent in high-risk environments such as when using public Wi-Fi
+• The problem becomes apparent in high-risk environments, such as when using public Wi-Fi.

 1. Application Layer Protection